ME-development/android-challenge/README.md

 ## Time & Effort

-This code challenge should require not more than 3 - 4 hours to complete.
+There is no time limit for this code challenge.
+However, this code challenge should require not more than 3 - 4 hours of your time to complete.

 ## The Problem